vladimir-xaro/css-animation/README.md

 ## Advanced usage

-*When an object is initialized, without the "allow" and "disallow" properties, all animation and transition events are hung on the transferred elements.*
+*When an object is initialized, without the "allow" and "disallow" properties, all animation and transition events are set ups on the passed elements.*

 *If there are many objects, this can load the client's device.*